 Visitors can drive right up to the point without a hike.

 To learn more about this location check out our Aguereberry Point.

-11. Play a round or two at The Devils Golf Course
+11. Devils Golf Course

 Death Valley National Park is the king of things with morbid and foreboding names, like Devils Golf Course.
 Don’t let that deter you!
 Devils Golf Course is many park-goers favorite spot in the whole park.

 Devils Golf Course is situated on the valley floor near Furnace Creek.
 Here the very earth itself seems tormented, twisted and cracked in all sorts of ways.
 It’s mesmerizing.